NTFS File Recovery Concepts

 DO NOT TRY TO SAVE ONTO THE SAME DRIVE DATA THAT YOU FOUND AND TRYING TO RECOVER!

-When saving recovered data onto the same drive where sensitive data is located, you can intrude in process of recovering by overwriting FAT/MFT records for this and other deleted entries.
-It's better to save data onto another logical, removable or network drive.
+When saving recovered data onto the same drive where sensitive data is located, you can interfere with the recovery process by overwriting FAT/MFT records for this and other deleted entries.
+It's better to save data onto another logical, removable, or network drive.